himinglaeva47/WorldSnap/README.md

 If you find this tool useful and want to support its development, you can do so here: https://paypal.me/Himinglaeva

+## License
+This project uses a custom license.
+See LICENSE file for details.
 Please do not redistribute or repackage this tool.
 Share the original source instead.